 Bedross Der Matossian provides voice and agency to all involved in the massacres—perpetrators, victims, and bystanders.
 Drawing on primary sources in a dozen languages, he develops an interdisciplinary approach to understand the rumors and emotions, public spheres and humanitarian interventions that together informed this complex event.
 Ultimately, through consideration of the Adana Massacres in micro-historical detail, this book offers an important macrocosmic understanding of ethnic violence, illuminating how and why ordinary people can become perpetrators.

-About the author
+About the author:

-Bedross Der Matossian is Associate Professor of History at the University of Nebraska, Lincoln.
+Bedross Der Matossian is an Associate Professor of History at the University of Nebraska, Lincoln.
 He is the author of Shattered Dreams of Revolution: From Liberty to Violence in the Late Ottoman Empire (Stanford, 2014).

 Reviews